Homepage

 Important Information regarding General Practice in Newquay and Temporary List Suspension

-Dr Charles Stephens, GP Partner at Narrowcliff Surgery, and Dr Rutesh Patel, GP Partner at Newquay Health Centre, said: “Our GP practices have nearly reached the maximum number of patients we can safely and effectively provide services for, with the workforce and estates resources available to us.
+In July 2023 Dr Charles Stephens, GP Partner at Narrowcliff Surgery, and Dr Rutesh Patel, GP Partner at Newquay Health Centre, released a joint statement: “Our GP practices have nearly reached the maximum number of patients we can safely and effectively provide services for, with the workforce and estates resources available to us.
+We are therefore planning a temporary suspension of new patient registrations for the foreseeable future from 1 July, 2023, apart from eligible groups.
+By giving advance notice of our intentions, any current residents who are not registered, but who might want to, have a reasonable timeframe to do so.
+Our existing services and appointments continue to run as normal for our patients – it’s business as usual."

 You can find a document answering any questions you may have here: